Learning Cross-domain Semantic-Visual Relationships for Transductive Zero-Shot Learning: Transferrable Semantic-Visual Relationship

 This work reduces the distribution discrepancy based on the recent advances of batch normalization.
 In this part, we first introduce the background of batch normalization.
 Then we present how to utilize batch normalization for distribution alignment.

-\textbf{Preliminary: batch normalization.} Batch normalization aims to keep the distribution of mini-batches unchanged across the intermediate layers of deep models.
-In this way, the training algorithm of deep neural networks can obatin more stable gradients to update the network parameters~\cite{BN}.
-To be specific, BN normalizes the mini-batches with \emph{zero} mean and \emph{one} variance at each layer of deep neural networks.
-In each BN layer, we firstly calculate the mean and variance values of mini batches:
+\textbf{Preliminary of batch normalization.} Batch normalization aims to keep the distribution of mini-batches unchanged across the intermediate layers of deep models.
+In this way, the training algorithm of deep neural networks can obtain more stable gradients to update the network parameters.
+To be specific, BN normalizes the mini-batches with {zero} mean and {one} variance at each layer of deep neural networks.
+In each BN layer, we firstly calculate the mean value {$\mu$} and variance value {$\sigma^{2}$} of mini batches:

-where $x_{i}^{k}$ is the \emph{k}-th element of the intermediate activation of the \emph{i}-th sample in the current mini batch and $m$ is the batch size.
-Then we normalize the intermediate activation to have \emph{zero} mean and \emph{one} variance:
+where $x_{i}^{k}$ is the \emph{k}-th element of the intermediate activation of the \emph{i}-th sample in the current mini-batch, $m$ is the batch size.
+Then we normalize the intermediate activations to have {zero} mean and {one} variance:

-where $\epsilon$ is a small value to avoid the problem of underflow.
+where {$\hat{x}^{k}$ is the normalized intermediate activation} and $\epsilon$ is the parameter introduced to avoid the problem of underflow.
 Moreover, in order to guarantee the flexility of each intermediate layer, learnable scale and shift parameters, $\gamma^{k}$ and $\beta^{k}$, are further used to transform the normalized activation $\hat{x}^{k}$: